Everything You Need to Know About the U.S. Citizenship Test

 The civics portion of the test covers topics about history and how the U.S. government, the Constitution and other aspects of American life work.

-There is a pool of 100 history and government questions that USCIS officers can ask, and officers may ask up to 10 questions.
-You must answer six out of 10 questions correctly to pass this part of the test.
+There are a pool of 100 history and government questions that USCIS officers can ask, and officers may ask up to ten questions.
+You must answer six out of ten questions correctly to pass this part of the test.

 There’s no written section of the civics part of the citizenship test – it’s all oral.
 You may be asked things like: